TJ-rpg/dune/directory/Houses/House_Corrino.md

 external, the Corrinos are ruthless and as addicted to power as they are to the spice.

 House Corrino rose to power approximately ten thousand years ago, after a decisive victory at the Battle of Corrin, from which the House takes its name.
-Their household moved to their present throne-world, Kaitain, from their original homeworld of Salusa Secundus, which they maintained as a prison planet.
+Their household moved to their present throne-world, Kaitain, from their original homeworld of Salusa Secundus, which they maintained as a prison planet and a training camp for the Sardaukar.

 The Imperial House’s grip on the Empire is absolute.
 Ruling through a combination of subtle political acumen and the strategic application of brute force, their supremacy has been unchallenged for an unthinkable era.